-We need not believe in a God portrayed by the Abrahamic religions to acquire an inner belief, however it does help to acknowledge a beneficent source at the root of all existence.
+We need not believe in a God portrayed by the Abrahamic religions to have an inner structure, however it does help to acknowledge a beneficent source at the root of all existence.
 Pagans routinely applaud the Christian & Muslim on his or her unswerving devotion to their beliefs, alternatively, the orthodox religions marvel at the Pagans hypotheses on Man, Nature & the Cosmos, as do I,

 because I know in these teachings we find a positive dedication

-to an understanding of the mysteries of life for the benefit of all & that deserves respect, even if we find them either misguided or even abhorrent, people believe what they believe for a reason, & that reason can never emerge from anything malevolent,
+to an understanding of the mysteries of life for the benefit of all & that deserves respect, irrespective of wether we find them misguided or abhorrent, people believe what they believe for a reason, & that reason can never emerge from anything malevolent,

 even though the effects of those beliefs can become detrimental

 to others.
 When man stops believing, in whatever it is he has faith in, something irretrievable dies in him, he can live without peace, wisdom, he can live without happiness & often does, thus of all the virtues, if called upon to do it, I'd wish on my fellow man faith,

 because to live without belief is to live a life without purpose,

 The above use of the term hypocrite, in reference to myself, if not altogether wrong, may be a tad harsh bearing in mind what I'm trying to achieve.
 The world is by design a traumatic place;